postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/the-api-workflow.md

 <img alt="Create API" src="https://assets.postman.com/postman-docs/create-new-api.jpg" width="250px"/>

 Click __Create an API__ or __+ New API__—_you will need to be signed into your Postman account_.

-> The number of APIs you are allowed to create is based on your plan.
-Read more about it [on our blog](https://blog.postman.com/2020/01/24/what-does-max-of-apis-mean-in-postman/).

 ![New API](https://assets.postman.com/postman-docs/untitled-api-created.jpg)